techworldwithsiva/terraform/Session-03/README.md

 Terraform is a declarative way of approach.
 Declarative means whatever you write(declare) you will get it provided you will follow proper syntax.

-Whenever terraform creates infra, it will create file called **terraform.tfstate**, it needs someway to track what it created that is state file
+Whenever terraform creates infra, it will create file called **terraform.tfstate**, it needs someway to track what it created, that is state file

-TF files = whatever we want = Desired infra terraform.tfstate = Actual Infra = current state of Infra
+TF files = whatever we want = Desired infra <br \>
+terraform.tfstate = Actual Infra = current state of Infra

 Terraform responsibility is to maintain